hantsy/spring-microservice-sample/README.md

 `@CreatedDate` and `@CreatedBy` will fill in the creation date timestamp and the current user if the data auditing feature is enabled.

-Use a standalone `@Configuration` to configure Spring Data JPA auditing.
+Use a standalone `@Configuration` bean to configure Spring Data JPA auditing.

 ```java
 @Configuration